 3. Project execution

-In this phase, you're putting your project management processes into motion.
+This is where project planning & management actually starts to pay off.
+If you've done the right stuff in the previous phase, executing your project plan should be easy and hitch-free.
 The bulk of your actual "project tasks" get done here.
 Your team will start working on and completing your project deliverables.
 You'll also be holding regular team meetings and providing frequent project status reports.

 4. Project monitoring